pmckeown/testing-for-supportability-article/README.md

 into what the system is doing is your most important tool.

 ### Write Good Logs
 Writing good logs is a MUST in modern development.
-Ensure that log data are available to those that need.
+Ensure that log entries are available to those that need them.

 Follow these guidelines to ensure that you have consistency across different systems:
 * Use a standard logging framework like [log4j](https://logging.apache.org/log4j) or [serilog](https://serilog.net/).